 ShortPixel Adaptive Images doesn't serve WebP images, why is that?

-If you do have this setting active, then WebP images should be served.
-Please note that the extension of the URLs of the images won't change, so your URLs will still have the original extension (e.g. .jpg), but the actual image will be WebP.
+If you have this setting active, then WebP images should be served.
+Please note that the extension of the URLs of the images served by ShortPixel won't change, so your URLs will still have the original extension (e.g. .jpg), but the actual image will be WebP.
 The reason for this is that changing the image extension in URL would have required an additional request and this is not optimal.

 If you look at the image details you'll see that it is actually a WebP image as you can see below: